tstuefe/JEP387/jep.md

 #### Elasticity

-Memory returned to the metaspace by a collected loader is mostly kept in freelists for later reuse; however, that reuse may never happen, so applications with heavy class loading and -unloading may accrue a lot of unused space in the metaspace freelists.
+Memory returned to the metaspace by a collected loader is mostly kept in freelists for later reuse; however, that reuse may not happen for a long time, or it may never happen.
+Therefore applications with heavy class loading and -unloading may accrue a lot of unused space in the metaspace freelists.

 Since memory in these freelists can only be reused for one specific purpose - further class loading - it would be better to return that memory to the Operating System for use in different areas.
 That would result in increased elasticity.